syncfusion-content/extension-docs/Extension/Syncfusion-NuGet-Packages/Overview.md

 ---
 layout: post
-title: Overview
+title: Syncfusion NuGet Packages | Extension | Syncfusion
-description: overview
+description: Syncfusion NuGet Packages
 platform: extension
 control: Syncfusion Extensions
 documentation: ug
 ---

-# Overview
+# Syncfusion NuGet Packages

 Syncfusion assemblies are packed by NuGet Packages.
 Get the Syncfusion NuGet Packages from the following link by logging in with your SyncfusionAccount credentials.